 MPD CURRENT STATUS: Districts currently work with community stakeholders and alders to address community issues.
-In addition we actively participate in the Neighborhood Resource Teams.
+Madison Police Officers actively participate in the Neighborhood Resource Teams (NRT) which is a coordinated team approach involving multiple City agencies.
 Districts routinely engage with City Staff and Stakeholders in the planning of community events and seek feedback after events for improvements in future years.